Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Increased buckwheat intake may reduce cardiovascular disease risk markers, as well as glucose, total cholesterol, and triglyceride levels (6).

-Buckwheat is rich in flavonoids, which, among other beneficial effects on health, are known to reduce the risks of cardiovascular disease (7).
+Buckwheat is rich in flavonoids, which, among other beneficial effects on health, are known to reduce cardiovascular risk (the risk of fatal and nonfatal myocardial infarction, stroke, and overall cardiovascular mortality) (7).

 Research on neonatal rats has shown that rutin, a flavonoid found in buckwheat, can inhibit angiotensin II-induced hypertrophy of myocardial cells (8).